ninjadroid/simple-sinatra-app-deploy/README.md

   ssh-keygen -t rsa -b 4096 -f ~/simple-sinatra-app-deploy/keys/ec2-user/id_rsa ssh-keygen -t rsa -b 4096 -f ~/simple-sinatra-app-deploy/keys/deployment/id_rsa
 ```

+Note: Do not enter a password for these keys.
+Otherwise you will need to use it every time you deploy.

 All keys must have permissions 0600.
 This can be achieved by using the chmod command. e.g.